Andrea Russett: Career

 In 2009 during her early teens, Russett began broadcasting on YouTube when she created a music video entry for a contest to meet Justin Bieber.
 Although her entry didn't win, it went viral and launched her career.

 In 2012 she started her first job, working as a nighttime radio DJ in Fort Wayne, Indiana and becoming the youngest nationally syndicated radio host in the country.

 In her junior year of high school, she moved to California after signing a contract with Fullscreen.

 In 2013, Russett began designing her own clothing line, FLAWD Clothing.
 (As of Aug 2019, the clothing website no longer exists, and social media accounts for the line have been inactive since Jun 2015.)

 Since achieving YouTube fame, Russett has appeared in several movies including Expelled (2014), Lovesick (2016), and Sickhouse (2016).
 Sickhouse is a thriller film that was initially released in brief increments via her Snapchat account.
 She also attended a few VidCon events, for meet-and-greets with her fans.

 Since then, Russett has changed her path of career onto music.
 She released her first song, Darkest Hour, in October 2020.
 The second song, Get Out Alive, premiered on YouTube in December the same year.
 She started a Twitch account in 2022.

 Personal life

 On September 21, 2018, Russett came out as bisexual through a series of tweets on Twitter.
-Andrea has also been vocal on social media about her addiction to alcohol, as well as her struggles with getting sober since June 2023.
-As of May 15, 2024, she is 30 days sober.
+Andrea has also been vocal on social media about her addiction to alcohol, as well as her struggles with getting sober.
+On August 14, 2026, Andrea posted on Instagram that she was 30 days sober from drugs and alcohol after checking into a 28-day treatment facility, her 6th attempt at inpatient treatment.